 A care fees or immediate needs annuity is a type of insurance policy also known as a ‘care fees plan’.
+They care commonly used for self funded care.
 An individual will be assessed to understand their health and care needs now with a projected outcome for what is required in the future.
 Following an assessment, a fee is payable based on the outcome of the assessment with a view to covering weekly care fees, whether in a residential care home or through a live-in care service for as long as it is needed.

 Equity release schemes enable homeowners aged 55 years or older to release some or all of the accrued value of their property without the need for selling it or moving elsewhere.